 Pros and cons of the NHS Health Check

-The NHS Health Check is offered to everyone aged 40-74 to prevent premature death from:
+The NHS Health Check is offered to everyone aged 40 to 74 to prevent premature death from:

-It does this by picking up warning signs that your risk of these health conditions is higher than average.
-You can then be given lifestyle advice – and possibly medical treatment – to bring your risk down.
+It does this by checking for warning signs that your risk of these health conditions is higher than average.
+You can then be given lifestyle advice, and possibly medical treatment, to bring your risk down.

 By attending your NHS Health Check, such "silent" problems can be uncovered and treated.